 Pass the Slipper

 In Victorian times a slipper would often have been used for this game – however any small inanimate object would suffice.
+This is one that poor Victorian children could play too, particularly later in the era when more free time became available.

+With this game, one player stands in the centre of a circle formed by the other players.
 The player in the middle must close her eyes and as she does so the object is passed from player to player behind their backs.

 When the person in the middle opens her eyes, the passing of the slipper immediately stops and the player must guess who holds the slipper.
 If she is correct, they change places, otherwise the player closes her eyes again and play continues.